keymapperorg/KeyMapper/docs/rules.md

 ### Rule #1
 Be polite and respectful.
 People who work on this app are volunteering their time.

 ### Rule #2
-You should read the faq before asking questions, requesting features, reporting bugs, or creating GitHub issues.
+You should read the [FAQ](faq.md) and [known issues](known-issues.md) before asking questions, requesting features, reporting bugs, or creating GitHub issues.
 Bear in mind that this may update frequently.
-Messages repeating what is in the faq wastes everyone's time, so please don't do it.
+Messages repeating what is in the FAQ wastes everyone's time, so please don't do it.

 ### Rule #3
 No overly political discussion or NSFW discussion or imagery is permitted in any of our discussions.
 If discovered by a moderator you may be permanently banned.